iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 # Summary

 The IOTA protocol uses Ed25519 signatures to assure the authenticity of transactions in Chrysalis.
-However, although Ed25519 is standardized in [RFC 8032](https://tools.ietf.org/html/rfc8032), it does not define strict validation criteria.
+However, although Ed25519 is standardized in [IETF RFC 8032](https://tools.ietf.org/html/rfc8032), it does not define strict validation criteria.
 As a result, compatible implementations do not need to agree on whether a particular signature is valid or not.
 While this might be acceptable for classical message signing, it is unacceptable in the context of consensus critical applications like IOTA.

 This RFC proposes to adopt [ZIP-215](https://zips.z.cash/zip-0215) to explicitly define validation criteria.
 This mainly involves the following sections of the Ed25519 spec:
 - decoding of elliptic curve points as described in [Section 5.1.3](https://tools.ietf.org/html/rfc8032#section-5.1.3)